JatinJain123/Insider/README.md

 Features
 1) Fetches and displays top headlines from various countries.
 2) Fetches news articles based on custom queries, sources, or keywords.
-3) Robust architecture with ViewModel and MutableState for efficient state management and seamless user experience.
+3) Robust architecture with ViewModel and MVVM for efficient state management and seamless user experience.
 4) Error handling for network and data retrieval issues.

 Technologies Used
+2) Kotlin: The primary programming language.
 1) Jetpack Compose: For building modern, declarative UI.
-2) Kotlin: The primary programming language.
 3) Retrofit: For API calls and data fetching.
 4) ViewModel: For managing UI-related data in a lifecycle-aware way.
 5) Coroutines: For managing asynchronous tasks.